 Zelle works as a standalone app, though it is possible for you to access it through your bank’s app if it is integrated.

-There are two ways that you can set up Zelle to start using it.
-You can use the app on your phone or enroll with your email address or phone number from your bank account.
+There are two ways to get Zelle set up and ready to use.
+You can use the app on your phone or sign up with your bank account email address or phone number.

 To initiate a transfer, you only need the phone number or email address of the person to whom you are sending money.